-Note that we naturally have and that the pullback of the Euler sequence \eqref{eq:Euler} on $\PBbb(\Ecal')$ identifies with that of $\PBbb(\Ecal).$ This also means that the natural non-vanishing section of ${\pi'}^\ast \Ecal^{\prime\vee}(1)$ pulls back to that of $\pi^\ast \Ecal^{\vee}(1)$.
+and that the pullback of the Euler sequence \eqref{eq:Euler} on $\PBbb(\Ecal')$ identifies with that on $\PBbb(\Ecal).$ This also means that the natural non-vanishing section of ${\pi'}^\ast \Ecal^{\prime\vee}(1)$ pulls back to that of $\pi^\ast \Ecal^{\vee}(1)$.
 Since by Theorem \ref{thm:cor86} the trivialization determined by the non-vanishing section commutes with the projection formula, this means that the trivialization of \eqref{eq:vanishingsectiontrivial} commutes with pullback along $p$.
-Thus, the only difference in the construction is possibly in how one develops \eqref{eq:binomialdevelopment1} according to the various bundles in \eqref{eq:pullbackO1s}.
+Thus, the only possible difference in the construction arises in how one develops \eqref{eq:binomialdevelopment1} according to the various bundles in \eqref{eq:pullbackO1s}.
 We claim that for line bundles $M$ and $N$, developing \eqref{eq:binomialdevelopment1} by $\Ecal^{\vee} \otimes M \otimes N$ first as $(\Ecal^{\vee} \otimes M) \otimes N$, and then by developing $\Ecal^{\vee} \otimes M$ is the same as developing $\Ecal^{\vee} \otimes (M \otimes N)$ and then expanding according to the isomorphism $[\cfrak_1( M \otimes N)] \simeq [\cfrak_1(M) + \cfrak_1(N)]$, cf. equation \eqref{eq:chern-tensor-product-line}.
 This follows from the construction of \eqref{eq:binomialdevelopment1} in \cite[Proposition 8.12]{DRR1}, which proceeds by reduction to the line bundle case via the splitting principle.
 This statement proves that in the rearrangements leading to \eqref{eq:premierePIL}, we naturally have the following identifications of the coefficients:

 This in turn implies the lemma.

 \end{proof}